nv-morpheus/morpheus_third_party_oss/README.md

 # Source Code for OSS Packages in the NVIDIA Morpheus Docker container

-The source code for the OSS packages container in the NVIDIA Morpheus Docker image.
-This repository does not include packages which were already present in the base [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda) image.
+This repository contains the source code for OSS packages which are included in the NVIDIA Morpheus Docker image.
+This repository does not include packages which were already present in the base [`nvidia/cuda`](https://hub.docker.com/r/nvidia/cuda) image.

 Branches in this repository correspond to the versions of the OSS packages used by NVIDIA Morpheus, ex: `branch-24.10` corresponds to version `24.10` of Morpheus and `branch-25.02` will correspond with version `25.02` of Morpheus.